dnmfarrell/berrybrew/doc/berrybrew.md

 #### available

-    berrybrew available
+    berrybrew available [command]

-Takes no options, displays a list of all available Perl versions, which includes installed and custom versions.
+Displays a list of available Perl versions, which includes installed and custom versions.
 A shortened example:

     The following Strawberry Perls are available: